Professor Paul Chapple

-Dr Paul Chapple was awarded a PhD by University College London in 1997, this investigated the physiological and evolutionary significance of Hsp70 chaperones in a marine organism.
+Professor Paul Chapple was awarded a PhD by University College London in 1997, this investigated the physiological and evolutionary significance of Hsp70 chaperones in a marine organism.
 He then worked for eight years as a Postdoctoral Researcher in the laboratory of Professor Michael Cheetham at the UCL Institute of Ophthalmology, where he researched the cell biology of molecular chaperone proteins involved in neurodegeneration and blindness.
 In 2004 he moved to the KCL Institute of Psychiatry to work with Dr Jean-Marc Gallo on the Alzheimer’s protein Tau.
-Dr Chapple became a Lecturer at the William Harvey Research Institute (WHRI) in 2006, was promoted to Reader in 2010 and Professor in 2014.
+Professor Chapple became a Lecturer at the William Harvey Research Institute (WHRI) in 2006, was promoted to Reader in 2010 and Professor in 2014.
 He has served as a reviewer and committee member for several grant-giving bodies, including BBSRC and the Society for Endocrinology.
 Current academic roles include that he is the School of Medicine and Dentistry Deputy Dean for Postgraduate Research and the Co-Centre Lead for the Centre for Endocrinology and the WHRI Director of Graduate Studies.

 Clinical research fellow: Dr Sam O'Toole, Dr Alex Da Costa

 Cell stress and molecular chaperones in human disease